 One our way into Cardiff, we stopped for a visit to the St. Fargans National History Museum, which is essentially an open-air historic village where you can walk through a castle and historic buildings to get a feel for what Welsh life has been like over the years.
 Once I checked-in to the boutique Cathedral 73, I did one of my favorite things to do while traveling, had a tasty Welsh welcome dinner with a local family, organized by my guide, Sian with LovingWelshFood.com.

 Day 5 – Cardiff

 I spent my final day in Wales eating my way through Cardiff on Gourmet Safari with Loving Welsh Food.
 We tasted Welsh cakes, cockles, a fabulous gin bar, a Spanish tapas place, and even drank Brains.
-You’ll have to check out my post, What To Eat In Wales or listen to my interview with Sian on the Podcast, Welsh Cuisine, to learn more of the delicious food as there is just too much to list it all here.
+You’ll have to check out my post, What To Eat In Wales, to learn more of the delicious food as there is just too much to list it all here.

 After eating a bit too much, we went for a walk around city of Cardiff and the waterfront, then making our way to Holm House nearby on the coast in Penarth.
 Since we had a farewell dinner planned and a meeting with their fabulous chefs (he gave me a copy of his sticky toffee pudding recipe that I still need to try!), I took advantage of the Cliff Hill nearby and went for a long walk.